 - Answering a customer’s question right when they have it

 There’s a hidden opportunity within your eCommerce product quiz: customer education.
-Consider: shoppers are taking your quiz because they don’t know which of your products they need.
-Don’t stop at showing them a product; tell them why it’s the best fit for them!
+Shoppers often take quizzes because they don’t know which product they need, so don’t stop at recommending a product; tell them why it’s the best fit!

 See how much detail BEDGEAR fits in their results page!
 Every quiz question informs the result, and they tell you how at the end.
 Do you have a firm mattress?
 “Your pillow should work in harmony with your mattress…and that’s why we matched you with…” they share on this results page.
 Do you get hot when you sleep?
 They’ll match you with a pillow designed to stay cool.
 And so on.